shrddr/toyslam/README.md

-simultaneous localization and mapping from geohot lifestreams
+simultaneous localization and mapping from geohot livestreams